 Tell us about how you first started playing badminton?

-The highlight of your career so far?
+What would you say is the highlight of your career so far?

 What do you like to do away from badminton, how do you switch-off when off the court?